padiketeku/EnvMonMod/EMM-Prac-5-Fire Regime.md

 - **Import dataset**

 It is possible to use the **IMPORT** to get the dataset into Code Editor.
 However, we would not use this approach.
-Rather, copy the **Collection Snippet** and then create a variable for the image collection.
+Instead, copy the **Collection Snippet** and then create a variable for the image collection.
 Your snippet should be as shown below.

 ```JavaScript
 var fireData = ee.ImageCollection("ESA/CCI/FireCCI/5_1")